andsunds/School/Project/data/README.txt

 ======================================================================

-The .tsv file names are formated
+The .tsv file with names that are formated
 EstdEMstdM_beta_%0.3f-%0.3f_%d[_PERIODIC].tsv,
 where the first value is the lowest beta value and the second is the higest, followed by the number of steps; if periodic BC's were used,